isaacs/minimatch/README.md

 * `pattern` The original pattern the minimatch object represents.
 * `options` The options supplied to the constructor.
-* `set` A 2-dimensional array of regexp string expressions.
-Each row in the array corresponds to a brace-expanded pattern.
+* `set` A 2-dimensional array of regexp or string expressions.
+  Each row in the
+  array corresponds to a brace-expanded pattern.
 Each item in the row corresponds to a single path-part.
 For example, the pattern `{a,b/c}/d` would expand to a set of patterns like: